In these traditional overnight camp experiences, girls register by themselves / with a buddy.

 - Restrooms are latrines, there is one shower house.

 - Girls sleep in bunks with mattresses and do not have access to showers on a daily basis in this beautiful rustic environment.
 Girls will be able to shower every other day.

-Activities may include: archery, team building, hiking, backpacking, zip line & rock climbing (grades 4 and up), arts and crafts, astronomy, sports, nature and science, canoeing, riding at a local stable and more.
+Activities may include: archery, team building, hiking, backpacking, zip line for girls grades 4 and up (not guaranteed unless registered for a zip line program), rock climbing (grades 4 and up), arts and crafts, astronomy, sports, nature and science, canoeing, riding at a local stable (not guaranteed unless registered for a horse program) and more.

 SHR Camp Director